kodecocodes/sc_dragdrop/For-Instructor/001-ios-11-drag-and-drop-with-table-and-collection-views.markdown

 Next, I'll make a helper method to create the drag items for a given index path.

 1. First, I'll look up the pet for the given index path.
-2. Then, I'll convert the pet's name to a UTF8 string.
-3. Then, I'll create an empty NSItemProvider.
+2. Then, I'll create an empty NSItemProvider.
 Remember that a UIDragItem is just a simple wrapper around an NSItemProvider, which is the brains behind the data conversion task.
-4. I'll then call registerDataRepresentation, passing in the plain text UTI.
+3. I'll then call registerDataRepresentation, passing in the plain text UTI.
 This is basically saying "hey, this Item provider supports formatting this data as plain text, and here's a closure to call whenever you want to format it this way."
 Note that this closure isn't alled right away - it only happens if you drag this data somewhere, and whever you drop it wants to receive the data in this format.
-5. In this case, I actually already did the encoding since converting a single UTF8 string is super fast, so I just call the completion handler.
-But if the encoding was more involved this might take more time and code.
+4. Once the drop target requests the data in plain text format, I'll convert the pet's name to a data buffer, in UTF8 format.
+5. Once I'm done, I'll call the completion handler.
 6. Now that I've created the NSItemProvider, I create a UIDragItem wrapper.
 7. Finally, I return this as an array.

 ```
 func dragItems(for indexPath: IndexPath) -> [UIDragItem] {
   let pet = pets[indexPath.row] // 1

-  let data = pet.name.data(using: .utf8) // 2
-  let itemProvider = NSItemProvider() // 3
+  let itemProvider = NSItemProvider() // 2
-  itemProvider.registerDataRepresentation(forTypeIdentifier: kUTTypePlainText as String, visibility: .all) { completion in // 4
+  itemProvider.registerDataRepresentation(forTypeIdentifier: kUTTypePlainText as String, visibility: .all) { completion in // 3
+      let data = pet.name.data(using: .utf8) // 4
       completion(data, nil) // 5
       return nil
   }